Online Writing Lab

 Preposition – A preposition shows the relationship between a noun or pronoun and some other word in the sentence.
 This relationship is spatial, temporal, or directional.
 For instance, in the sentence Mark walked towards the house, the word towards is a preposition since it shows direction.
 When linked with nouns or pronouns, prepositions create word groups referred to as prepositional phrases.
 (In the previous example, towards the house is a prepositional phrase.)

 Conjunction – Conjunctions are used to link words or parts of sentences together.
-There are three different types of conjunctions: coordinating, subordinating, correlative.
+There are four different types of conjunctions: coordinating, subordinating, adverb, and correlative.

-- Subordinating conjunctions come at the beginning of subordinate clauses and are used to connect the subordinate clause to the rest of the sentence.
-(Common subordinating conjunctions include after, as, although, because, before, even though, if, once, rather than, since, that, though, unless, until, when, whenever, whereas, while, among others.)
+- Subordinating conjunctions come at the beginning of subordinate clauses and are used to connect the subordinate clause to the rest of the sentence (also referred to as the independent clause).
+Common subordinating conjunctions include after, as, although, because, before, even though, if, once, rather than, since, that, though, unless, until, when, whenever, whereas, while.

 - Correlative conjunctions are a combination of a coordinating conjunction and another word (example: In the sentence both John and I are having a hard time with the homework, both…and are the correlative conjunctions.)